 How fast does acupuncture work?

 It could be immediate, as it has been for many of Deborah’s patients, like a fibromyalgia patient who felt Western medicine had failed her.
 She came to Deborah with chronic neck pain that was alleviated after the first session.
 Twice weekly sessions for two months helped retrain the patient’s musculature to remain in its natural, elongated state, relieving pain and tightness and allowing for the restoration of the free flow of energy.
-Most of Deborah’s patients feel symptoms alleviated within a couple of days.
+Most of Deborah’s and Laura's patients feel symptoms alleviated within a couple of days.
 Occasionally symptoms are exacerbated before they get better.
-Deborah’s goal is 80% improvement after a session or two.
+Deborah’s and Laura's goal is 80% improvement after a session or two.
 Of course every body and situation is unique, however, sometimes–that is exactly what happens.

 “In my experience, I find that Acupuncture can be the one single factor enabling an injured athlete to resume their training and participate in their competition when they otherwise would not be able.”
 Acupuncture also works very well with other therapies such as Physical Therapy, often speeding up the time someone needs to be in Physical Therapy altogether.